emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 -- The inverse map only exists for Segal types.
 #def yon
     (A : U)                       -- The ambient type.
-    (AisSegal : is-segal A)        -- A proof that A is Segal.
+    (is-segal-A : is-segal A)        -- A proof that A is Segal.
     (a : A)                       -- The representing object.
   (C : A -> U)            -- A type family.
   (CisCov : isCovFam A C)        -- A covariant family.